mewbak/clipman/README.md

 To query the history and select items, run the binary as `clipman pick`.
 You can assign it to a keybinding: `bindsym $mod+h exec clipman pick`.
 For primary clipboard support, `clipman pick --histpath="~/.local/share/clipman-primary.json`.

+To remove items from history, `clipman clear` and `clipman clear --all`.

 For more options: `clipman -h`.

 ## Versions